Post-Election Social Solidarity Circles: Building Courageous Community

 • What is beginning to emerge for you?

-This election season has surfaced many issues close to the heart of social impact professionals—including racial equity as it relates to climate, democracy, reproductive justice, economic mobility, and more.
-The emotional impact of this can feel overwhelming, especially for those of us with lived experiences who are closest to the issue(s).
-Yet, the work itself remains as important as ever.
-We know that long-term commitment to equity requires resilience, community, and joy.
-Through the Social Solidarity Circles, we aim to foster an environment where participants can find all three.
-It’s a chance to recharge and reconnect to the purpose that fuels our work.
+This election season underscored the importance of issues close to social impact professionals—racial equity, climate justice, democracy, reproductive rights, economic mobility, and more.
+The emotional impact of these issues can be immense, especially for those closest to the challenges.
+Through the Social Solidarity Circles, we sought to provide a place where participants could find resilience, community, and joy—key components needed for the long-term commitment to equity.
+It was a space to recharge and reconnect with the purpose that fuels our work.

 Written by Gina Bollus